DuckDood/voltage/README.md

-# Viable OpenGL Little Tiny C++ Rendering Software
+# Voltage
+## A Hopefully viable, OpenGL Graphics Engine written in C++.
+### It's not a library yet but ill get there hopefully
-## i can write documentation later lol
+i can write documentation later lol